jonashackt/spring-boot-vuejs/README.md

 ![localhost-first-run](https://github.com/jonashackt/spring-boot-vuejs/blob/master/localhost-first-run.png)

+A live deployment is available on Heroku: https://spring-boot-vuejs.herokuapp.com

 ## In Search of a new Webfrontend-Framework after 2 Years of absence...

 Well I’am not a Frontend developer.
 I’am more like playing around with Spring Boot, Web- & Microservices & Docker, automating things with Ansible and Docker, Scaling things with Spring Cloud, Docker Compose and Traefik...
 And the only GUIs I’am building are the "new JS framework in town"-app every two years... :) So the last one was Angular 1 - and it felt, as it was a good choice!
 I loved the coding experience and after a day of training, I felt able to write awesome Frontends...